Richard Parker, 9th Earl of Macclesfield

-Richard Timothy George Mansfield Parker, 9th Earl of Macclesfield (born 31 May 1943) is a British peer.
+Richard Timothy George Mansfield Parker, 9th Earl of Macclesfield (born 31 May 1943), is a British hereditary peer.
 He was a member of the House of Lords from 1992 until 1999.

+Early life

 The son of George Parker, 8th Earl of Macclesfield, and his wife Valerie Mansfield, he was educated at Stowe School and Worcester College, Oxford.

+Career

-On 7 December 1992 he succeeded his father as Earl of Macclesfield, Viscount Parker, and Baron Parker.
+On 7 December 1992 he succeeded his father in his titles.